Overnight care for the elderly

 Home cameras

-One of the suggestions for monitoring a loved one’s sleep is to install a home camera – with their permission of course.
-This would allow you to see and hear exactly what happens overnight and understand your loved one’s sleeping pattern.
+One of the suggestions for monitoring sleep is to install a home camera – with the right permissions of course.
+This would allow you to see and hear exactly what happens overnight and understand your or your loved ones sleeping pattern.

 Sleeping apps

 There are different sleep monitoring apps that can be used to track sleep cycles.
-If your loved one is happy and capable of using one, they can be a good way to track their sleep cycle.
+If you or your loved one is happy and capable of using one, they can be a good way to track the full sleep cycle.

 Talking